SupercomputingWales/slurm_advanced_topics/_episodes/04-cluster-partitions-best-practices.md

 ## Scratch

-If your compute jobs on the cluster produce intermadiate results, using your scratch directory can be beneficial:
+If your compute jobs on the cluster produce intermediate results, using your scratch directory can be beneficial:
 - The scratch filesystem has a faster I/O speed than home.
 - It has a higher default quota (5 Tb) so you can store bigger input files if necessary.

 Remember to instruct your scripts to clean after themselves by removing unnecessary data, this prevents filling up your quota.
 Remember that unused files on scratch might be removed without previous notice.

 ## Your quota
 On SCW systems there are two types of quotas: storage and files.
-Storage quota is measured in bytes (kb, Mb, Tb) while file quota is measured in individual files (indepnedent of their size).
+Storage quota is measured in bytes (kb, Mb, Tb) while file quota is measured in individual files (independent of their size).
 You can check your current quota with the command **myquota**:
 <pre style="color: silver; background: black;">[new_user@cl1 ~]$ myquota
 HOME DIRECTORY c.medib
      Filesystem   space   quota   limit   grace   files   quota   limit   grace